hmachine83/ScreenRec/README.md

 Screen recording for Mac

-This was a freelancing job done for a client by the name of Shai Wolkomir : https://il.linkedin.com/in/wolkomir The client used sleezy way with milestones on Uwprok, so that he can get a product for fraction of the price we agreed upon, and later refused to pay.
+This was a freelancing job done for a client by the name of Shai Wolkomir : https://il.linkedin.com/in/wolkomir The client used sleezy way with milestones on Upwork, so that he can get a product for fraction of the price we agreed upon, and later refused to pay.

 So here's one of the first eaxmples of the Screencapturekit used for recording to file.